ubclaunchpad/Essentially/frontend/README.md

 3. the application will run on `http://localhost:8080/`

+## Running the app to test the summarization on web

+1. make sure you are in the `frontend` directory

+2. Run `npm run start:web` to run the application

+3. the application will run on `http://localhost:8080/`

 ## Running the UI as the extension on Chrome

 1. make sure you are in the `frontend` directory